Using Home Equity to Pay Off Debt

 After the proceeds of the new loan are used to pay off your current mortgage and closing costs, you’ll receive the excess amount of cash in a lump sum.
 Let’s consider the example above where your home is worth $250,000, your mortgage balance is $100,000 and you have $150,000 equity in your home.
-If you’re in need of $30,000 in cash to help pay off your credit card debt, you can get a cash-out refinance for a total of $130,000 (the $100,000 you still owe on your home and the $30,000 you’d like in cash).
+If you’re in need of $30,000 in cash to help pay off your credit card debt, you can get a cash-out refinance for a total of $130,000 (the remaining $30,000 in cash).

 It is important to note that there are certain requirements you must meet before going this route.
 You may need to:

-- Have owned your home for at least a year
+Have owned your home for at least 1 year

 If your goal is to pay off credit card debt, you may benefit more from a traditional cash-out refinance instead of a limited cash-out refinance.
 A limited cash-out refinance only allows you to take out either 2 percent of your new loan amount or $2,000 in cash (whichever is less) and use that money to pay your closing costs and other fees.
-But with a traditional cash-out refinance, you can take out up to 85% of your loan-to-value ratio and use the funds for anything you want, including pay off debt.
+But with a traditional cash-out refinance, you can take out up to 85 percent of your loan-to-value ratio and use the funds for anything you want.

 It may also help you reduce your taxable income and receive a larger refund check as mortgage interest payments are tax deductible.
-However, since a traditional cash-out refinance will require you to pay interest for 15 or 30 years, it’s only a good option if you’re able to secure a lower interest rate than what you’re paying on your current mortgage.
+However, since a traditional cash-out refinance will require you to pay interest for 15 or 30 years, it’s only a good option if you’re able to secure a lower interest rate than what you’re currently paying.

-A home equity line of credit, or HELOC, functions like a credit card.
-You can borrow money up to a certain credit limit and pay it back with interest.
-A HELOC can allow you to withdraw or make payments as often as you’d like.
+A home equity line of credit (HELOC) functions like a credit card, allowing you to borrow money up to a certain credit limit and pay it back with interest, and withdraw or make payments as often as you’d like.